 First Nations have long been stewards of the land and we acknowledge their leadership in fighting climate change.

-Interconnected Crises
+Interconnected Crisis

-Our industry faces severe social and economic impacts of Covid-19.
+Our industry faces severe social and economic impacts of COVID-19.
 Theatre makers are also engaged in a much-needed reckoning with systemic racism.
 Alongside the global pandemic and the legacy of white supremacy looms another destabilizing reality: climate change.

 These three crises are not a coincidence: they are deeply interconnected.
-Their confluence at this moment demands that we re-examine our “business as usual” and embrace new responsibilities - and opportunities - as we look forward.
+Their confluence at this moment demands that we re-examine our “business as usual” and embrace new responsibilities—and opportunities—as we look forward.

 This is a guide with concrete tools and best practices for prioritizing the intertwined needs for greater environmental, social, and economic sustainability in our industry.
 Our focus here is on environmental sustainability tools, especially for design and production, but we recognize the need for a broader conversation and invite the creativity and wisdom of our colleagues across the country in re-imagining American Theatre.